 The other option is a 'reverse engineered' F/T/G style heel.
-This is done with the gussets being worked first (by increasing, not decreasing) then the turning--worded on the center of sole, and finally, the flap being worked, flat, in short rows, and decreases to take up the extra stitches.
-This second option, while created by a total different technique, looks virtually the same as a cuff down style F/T/G heel.
+This is done with the gussets being worked first (by increasing, not decreasing) then the turning--worked on the center of sole, and finally, the flap being worked, flat, in short rows, with decreases worked, at the same time, to take up the extra stitches.
+This second option, while created by a total different technique, looks virtually the same as a cuff or top down style F/T/G heel.

 Mitered short row heels are probably the most common option for toe up socks—the fit of this style heel can be improved with small gussets at the side to provide needed ease at this largest part of the foot.
 There are various methods for creating gussets.

 The newest heel (for toe up or cuff down heels) is Lucy Neatby's Sweet Tomato Heel.
-It work with short rows to create a small wedge, and 2 or 3 wedges are stacked one after another
+It's work with short rows to create a small wedge, and 2 or 3 wedges are stacked one after another to create the heel.

-Less common styles include the Cuban heel, and novelty heels
+Less common styles of heels include the Cuban heel, and novelty heels.

 The leg of the sock can be plain, a continuation of the instep pattern, or new pattern.
 It can be short (anklets) or long (knee highs, or over the knee ) it can be shapeless or shaped—taller socks (knee high) socks often require shaping (by increasing)to fit.
 The shaping can be done on the sides, or center back or worked into the pattern.
 There is almost an unlimited choice of stitch patterns for the leg of the sock.